aimms/function-reference/elementary-computational-operations/set-related-functions/setelementadd.rst

     *Setname*
         The root set or subset to which you want to add the element.
+        This set cannot be an indexed set, nor a set that is an element in an indexed set.

     *Elempar*
         An element parameter into *Setname*, that on return will point to the